 How do you make an amazing treat even more awesome?
 If you

-guessed rolling them in flavored sugars or stuffing the malasadas with
+guessed rolling them in flavored sugars or filling the malasadas with

 get me wrong, plain hot malasadas are still wonderful, but the fillings turn it up a few notches.

-Don’t feel too guilty if you walk out of the bakery with dozen…most folks do!
-They run $1.10 each for plain sugar coated, or $1.50 each for malasadas with a filling.
+Don’t feel too guilty if you walk out of the bakery with a dozen…most folks do!

 There are a few other items at Leonard’s bakery that are

 try.
-I like Pao Doce Wraps, that is the Hawaiian sweet
+I like Pao Doce Wraps.
+These are Hawaiian sweet

 are stuffed with Portuguese

-Sausage $3.25 each…makes for a good snack when you get hungry at some
+Sausage and make for a good snack when you get hungry at some

 & Coconut Turnovers, and Fudge Mac